 Emergency Services anywhere in New Zealand: call 111.

 Ōpōtiki Community Health Centre is at King Street, open 24/7.
 Call 07 315 8500.

 Ōpōtiki's Church St Surgery is at 94 Church St. Call 07 315 6307.
 Open normal hours, plus the surgery is open with no appointment needed 10.30am - 11.30am on weekends and public holidays.

 Whakātane hospital is at the corner of Garaway and Stewart streets.
 Call 07 306 0999.

 Gisborne Hospital is at 421 Ormond Rd.
 Call 06 869 0500.

-This link gives nearest defibrillator locations.
+Heart attack/CPR this link gives nearest defibrillator locations.